Tesla stock slides on first day in S&P 500 - Local News 8

 So much for Tesla getting a bump on its first official day in the S&P 500.

-Shares of Tesla fell more than 5% in early trading Monday, dipping along with the broader market because of concerns about a new variant of Covid-19 and some disappointment over the relatively small stimulus deal reached in Washington.
+Shares of Tesla fell more than 6% Monday, dipping along with the broader market because of concerns about a new variant of Covid-19 and some disappointment over the relatively small stimulus deal reached in Washington.

+The Tesla sell-off accelerated at the end of the day after Reuters reported that Apple was working on producing a self-driving car with new battery technology by 2024.

 Elon Musk’s electric car company had already gotten a boost ahead of its inclusion in the index — and then some.
 Tesla’s stock was up a staggering 700% this year through Friday’s close, having surged 70% since November 16, when S&P Dow Jones Indices announced that the company would be joining the index.